My Thankfuls

 Published by Heather Bilden

 I live in Montana with my husband Bart.
-I enjoy working in the garden, taking care of the animals, and exploring the prairie with my dogs, my binoculars, and a reverence for the natural world.
+I enjoy taking care of the animals on the ranch and exploring the prairie with my dogs, my binoculars, and a reverence for the natural world.

 2 thoughts on “My Thankfuls